NeuroTechX/ntx_slack_archive/eegdata.md

  >we placed the electrodes in frontal and temporal, so it should be doable with muse, but I'm guessing you guys are already aware of this

+3/22/2017 5:58 AM

+ **lemiesz** :

+ >Hi everyone, im new to this but it all sounds really interesting.

+>
+Anyone have any resources I could read, to help introduce me to Muse/EEGs/Neurofeedback